darklife/darkriscv/README.md

 a way that no wait states are required.
 As result, the code is very compact, with around three hundred lines of obfuscated but beautiful Verilog code.
-After lots of exciting sleepless nights of work and the help of lots of colleagues, the *DarkRRISCV* reached a very good quality result, in a way that the code compiled by the standard GCC for RV32I worked fine.
+After lots of exciting sleepless nights of work and the help of lots of colleagues, the *DarkRISCV* reached a very good quality result, in a way that the code compiled by the standard GCC for RV32I worked fine.

 Nowadays, a three stage pipeline working with a single clock phase is also